Romanitho/Winget-AutoUpdate/README.md

 Remove scheduled tasks and scripts.

 ## Help
-In some cases, you need to "unblock" the "intall.bat" file (Windows Defender SmartScreen).
+In some cases, you need to "unblock" the "install.bat" file (Windows Defender SmartScreen).
 Right click, properties and unblock.
 Then, you'll be able to run it.

 ## Optimization
 Feel free to give us any suggestions or optimizations in code.